5 Excellent Reasons to Try Grocery Delivery This Week

 Think about using 10 minutes to click-to-order ingredients for a delicious green salad or roasted chicken for this week’s meal plan.
 You get back the hour you would’ve spent grocery shopping, can spend more time actually cooking for family and friends, and you’ll save $$ to boot.

-Easy ordering through Amazon Fresh, plus delivery or pick-up from Walmart, Kroger and many other regional chains, tells us that grocery delivery isn’t a luxury anymore.
+Easy ordering through Amazon Fresh, plus delivery or pick-up from Walmart, Kroger and many other regional chains (or by ordering dinner from one of the best meal delivery services), tells us that grocery delivery isn’t a luxury anymore.
 It’s a real option for the everyday family–here’s why.

 Before you put your order in, check out all of the stores doing grocery delivery and pickup.